Following is a glossary of terms and acronyms used throughout the CrimeSolutions.gov website:

 Effectiveness

-The strength of the evidence demonstrating that a program achieves its intended outcomes.
+The strength of the evidence demonstrating that a program achieves justice-related outcomes.

 Evidence